DevLikeAhmed/React-Native-Starter-Pack/README.md

 npm start
 ```
 Use the expo go app available for both android and ios mobile platforms to run the app
-alternatively you could also run the app via device simulator
+Alternatively you could also run the app via device simulator.